qixuan-wu/Yuki-Shopping/README.md

 Administrators can see the product data and transaction records in the back office.

-Also, administrators can see the price tracking graph via the price tracking item in the navigation bar to see which price range users prefer
+Also, administrators can see the price tracking graph via the price tracking item in the navigation bar to see which price range users prefer.**And users without admin rights will jump back to the home page if they click on it**

 ## 4.   *Start the Server*
 We do this using the manage.py  command tool by entering this command in the terminal: